colorfulfool/server-generated-popups/README.md

-*What if your controller could respond with a modal dialog of a page visit?
+*What if your controller could respond with a modal dialog instead of a page visit?
 Well guess what, now it can!*

 <sub>views/invoices/show.js.erb<sub>
 ```javascript